Progression issue 67 (2015)!

-Progression Magazine issue No. 66 has been mailed to all domestic and international subscribers, and now is available for single-issue ordering.
+Progression Magazine issue No. 67 has been mailed to all domestic and international subscribers and soon will be dispatched to all subscribers internationally.
+It now is available for single-issue ordering.
 Featured in this information-packed 112-page issue:

 * More than 150 CD and DVD reviews *